Nivedck/Billing-System/README.md

 ### Admin Panel

-1. Click the "Admin" button on the main window.
+1. Click the "Admin Panel" button on the main window.
-2. Enter the admin password (the default is `nivedck`) to access the admin panel.
+2.  **Login:** Enter your admin username and password in the login dialog.
+The default credentials for the first run are `username: admin`, `password: admin`.
-3. In the admin panel, you can:
+3. Once logged in, you can:
-    *   **Add a product:** Fill in the product code, name, and price, then click "Add".
+    *   **Product Management:** Add new products, update existing product details (including name, price, and stock quantity), or delete products.
-    *   **Update a product:** Enter the product code of the item you want to update, fill in the new name and price, then click "Update".
+    *   **Admin Management:** Switch to the "Admin Management" tab to add new admin users or delete existing ones.
-    *   **Delete a product:** Enter the product code of the item you want to delete, then click "Delete".
+    *   **Clear Database:** Use the "Clear All Database Data" button with caution to reset all product, sales, and admin data (a default admin will be re-created).

 ### Billing

 1.  **Add products to the cart:**
     *   Enter the product name in the "Product Name" field.
 The autocomplete feature will suggest matching products.
     *   Enter the quantity and press "Add to Cart".
+The system will check for available stock.
 2.  **Manage the cart:**
     *   The cart contents are displayed in a table.
-    *   To remove an item, select it in the table and click "Remove".
+    *   To remove an item, select it in the table and click "Remove Item".
     *   To clear the entire cart, click "Clear Cart".
 3.  **Checkout:**
     *   Click "Checkout" to finalize the sale.
+The stock quantity for purchased items will be automatically updated.
     *   A bill will be displayed with the total amount.

 ## Contributing